11 Crowd-Pleasing Christmas Breakfast Ideas

 This breakfast is bright, fresh, and jewel-like.
 The recipe serves four people, though it can be easily doubled and made to work family style, with the fruit in one big serving bowl and the Greek yogurt in another.
 Because it takes just 10 minutes to pull together, make sure all of your ingredients are of the highest quality.
 That means using the ripest apples, grapefruit, and banana you can find, and being thorough about removing all of the bitter pith from the grapefruit.
 The great news is that you can cut up the grapefruit and make the vanilla syrup the night before.

 Almond Jam Bars

-Crunchy, nutty, and fruity, these festive raspberry filled breakfast bars are great when there are little ones in the house.
-Put them out at breakfast time, and if they’re not completely gone (which they might be), they make a great snack for nibbling throughout the day.
+Crunchy, nutty, and fruity, these festive raspberry-filled breakfast bars are great when there are little ones in the house.
+Put them out for Christmas breakfast, and if they’re not completely gone (which they might be), they make a great snack for nibbling throughout the day.
 The recipe uses a technique that’s great to remember for other baked goods that are hard to get out of the pan: lining the pan with pieces of parchment paper that hang over all of the sides.
 After baking, just pull up on the parchment tabs to lift the entire bar out—instead of trying to dig underneath it with a knife.